melodyyangaws/sql-based-etl/README.md

 ## Submit a Spark job via command line

 We have included a second job manifest file and a Jupyter notebook, as an example of a complex Spark job to solve a real-world data problem.
-Let's submit it via a commmand line this time.
+Let's submit it via a command line this time.
 <details>
 <summary>manifest file</summary>
 The [manifest file](/source/app_resources/scd2-job.yaml) defines where the Jupyter notebook file (job configuration) and input data are.